dominicduffin1/python-turtle-art-canvas/CONTRIBUTING.md

 Contributions to the artwork should include a description/explanation of what your contribution.

 ## Steps for making your contribution

+### Assignment

+Unless the issue is marked 'assignment not required' please comment on the issue you want to work on and wait to be assigned before starting to work on it.

 ### Git workflow